Tour start → end dates | Price | Enquire |

 Medical Insurance:

-- Compulsory!
+- Medical insurance is compulsory on tour!
 No one will be allowed on a trip if you don’t have this.
 It is for your safety should anything happen while on tour (especially when in a remote location).

 Travel Insurance:

-- It is compulsory to have comprehensive adventure travel insurance, on all overland tours.
+- It is compulsory to have fully comprehensive adventure travel insurance on all overland tours.
 We require your travel insurance details upon booking your vacation, to include on the passenger list.

 - Most travel insurance policies do not include cover for adrenaline sports and adventure activities.
 These include white-water rafting, sky diving and bungee jumping.
 So double check your policy inclusions.